charlesbrandt/public/code/api/sequelize.md

 ## Relations / Associations

-Getting Sequelize to populate associated fields (relations) can be tricky at first, especially within the context of Feathers.
+Getting Sequelize to populate associated fields (relations) can be tricky, especially within the context of Feathers.
 With sequelize the behavior of populating a related object is called `include`.

 http://docs.sequelizejs.com/en/latest/docs/associations/

-In Feathers, associations will need to be defined on the Models.
+In Feathers, associations are defined on the Models.
 These will then be initialized by sequelize via `api/src/sequelize.js`.

-Also make use of "references" parameter to indicate the parent relationship, e.g.
+Make use of "references" parameter to indicate the parent relationship, e.g.

 ```
     project_id: {